The Digital Graduate Program gives you an opportunity to excel in a digital or technical career after you’ve graduated from university.

 - user research

 - applications development.

-To learn more about how the digital skills you have gained at university apply to digital roles in government, you can access the Australian Public Service Career Pathfinder tool.
-The tool allows you to explore digital roles based on your current skills and interests, and shows you the skills you might need to land a job that interests you.
+To learn more about how the digital skills you have gained at university apply to digital roles in government, please access the APS Career Pathfinder tool.
+The tool allows you to explore digital roles based on your skills and/or interests.
+You will be able to see the skills required for roles and identify possible skill gaps.

 Applying for the program

 - proof of Australian Citizenship (birth certificate or passport)